Non-Toxic Methods to Get Rid of Mold in Your House

 Improve Air Circulation

 Good air circulation is another vital step in preventing and addressing mold issues.
-Open windows and doors to allow fresh air inside, diluting any stagnant air that may be causing odors.
+Occasionally open windows and doors to allow fresh air inside, diluting any stagnant air that may be causing odors.
+The German concept of lüften is a good guide for this practice.

 Tangie All Purpose Cleaner Bar